MitchDizzle/Extended-PaintBall/README.md

 ```
 "PBWeapons"
 {
-	"weapon_base"
+	"WEAPON_NAME"
 	{
 		"enable"			"1" //Enable this weapon to shoot paintballs (Default 1)
 		"FullAuto"			"1" //Constantly fire while holding down the mouse button.
 		"Damage"			"38" //Damage done on impact
 		"Bullets"			"1" //Bullets shot
 		"CycleTime"			"0.1" //Fire rate of the weapon.
-		"clip_size"		"30" //Clipsize of the weapon, currently uses gamedata to find this.
 		"gravity"			"0.2" //The gravity of the paintballs this weapon shoots
 		"speed"				"1600.0" //The base speed of the paintballs this weapon shoots
+		"explode"			"0" //1 Explodes on impact
+		"explode_dmgmult"	"2.0" //Explosion damage multiplier
+		"explode_radius"	"350" //Explosion Radius
+		"bounce"			"0" //Times the paintball can bounce
+		"decay"				"0.0" //Amount of time until the paintball is removed
+		"model"				"MODEL_FILE_PATH"
+		//Sounds can be listed from 1 to 10 (MAX_SOUNDS), X respresenting a number.
+		"shootX"			"SOUND_FILE_PATH;MIN_PITCH;MAX_PITCH" //The custom shoot sound
+		"impactX"			"SOUND_FILE_PATH;MIN_PITCH;MAX_PITCH"
 	}
 }
 ```